10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 With an elevation gain of around 987 feet, it is a fantastic place to go bird watching and is best used from March until October (or when the first snowfall arrives in Lassen).

-The snow can stick around until into July, but the lakes are worth the hike!
-They are a vibrant emerald and sapphire color (depending on the season) and if you hit them during the wildflower bloom, be prepared for your jaw to drop!
+The snow can stick around until July, but the lakes are worth the hike!
+They are a vibrant emerald and sapphire color (depending on the season), and if you hit them during the wildflower bloom, be prepared for your jaw to drop!

-Please be aware that if you embark on this hike earlier in the season, you may need crampons and to proceed with caution.
-The lakes can be frozen all the way until June!
+Be aware that if you embark on this hike earlier in the season, you may need crampons and to proceed with caution.
+The lakes can be frozen all the way until June, and it can get a bit icy when it starts to melt.

 Three hundred years ago, Manzanita Creek was dammed by a rock landslide from the northwest side of the Chaos Crags that led to the formation of Manzanita Lake and, later on, the debris known as Chaos Jumbles.